-You may have no more than 1 tower per 20 yards of circumference.
-The full defensive bonus for combat only operates once there is one tower per 20 yards of circumference.
-For example, if your fortified site circumference is 200 yards you would need 10 towers for the full bonus to apply.
-Where wooden towers and stone towers exist in the one site then a sliding factor will apply.
+The maximum number of towers that will contribute to defensive factor is 1 stone tower per 20 yards of circumference.
+The full defensive bonus for combat only operates once there is one stone tower per 20 yards of circumference.
+For example, if your fortified site circumference is 200 yards you would need 10 stone towers for the full bonus to apply.

+It is possible to have both wooden towers and stone towers in the one site, in which case the defensive factor is calculated on a sliding scale.